Immaculata-LaSalle High School: Immaculata-La Salle High School

 Sources: 1962–1964 ILS Signum student yearbooks and Corona student newspaper editions and sports, concert, and theater programs.

 In May 1966, students succeeded in having a traffic light installed on Bayshore Drive - a dangerous traffic intersection at the entrance to the school.
 This project was the 1966 Class gift to ILS.
 After attending many City of Miami Commission meetings, the traffic light was finally installed one week after their graduation.

 Source: Maria Restrepo Forte, ILS 1966 Classmate's oral history.

-On May 29, 1966, 124 Immaculata seniors and 63 LaSalle seniors attended a Baccalaureate Mass at Sts.
+On May 29, 1966, 124 Immaculata seniors and 63 La Salle seniors attended a Baccalaureate Mass at Sts.
 Peter and Paul Church in Miami, and graduated with Christopher Columbus’ Seniors at Dade County Auditorium.
 The address to the graduates was given by Rt.
 Rev. Theodore E. McCrick - president of the Catholic University of Puerto Rico, and Bishop Coleman F. Carroll of Miami presented the Special Awards.

 On May 24, 1972, the Pieta sculpture was removed from the Immaculata Academy seawall on Biscayne Bay to Our Lady of Mercy Catholic Cemetery to make room for the Shrine of Cuban patron Our Lady of Charity.
 The official reason given for moving the sculpture was “because salt air produced some green ‘cancers’ on the bronze sculpture."